acm-uiuc/liquid/README.md

     git checkout master
     git pull acm master

-Now you will want to make each independant feature or bug-fix on a different branch.
-This keeps things tidy and lets everyone code review pull requests in small chunks.
+Now, put each independent feature or bug-fix on a different branch to help organize things.
 Let's make a new branch, do some work, and commit.

     git checkout -b feature
     # make changes ...